 They may require that you “pay back” the bursary by working at their organisation once you have completed your studies, but this is a plus as you gain work experience and have a guaranteed job after you have completed your studies.

-- Never submit a late application as this will automatically disqualify you from the opportunity.
+- When filling out an application form, make sure you fill it out in full.
+Provide sufficient information about yourself, your future plans, and career aspirations.
+Never submit a late application as this will automatically disqualify you from the opportunity.

 - Be truthful about your financial situation.
 If you are not in financial distress it will be discovered later on as all financial statements have to be submitted

 - Be realistic when asked for a yearly spending budget, do not try to get more resources than actually required as you may not end up qualifying for the funding.

 - Be open, honest and transparent about the available resources you do have.
 It will improve your chances of gaining an opportunity you really need to secure your future.